 6.7 Looked After Children

 Our Executive Headteacher and Head of School (DT – Designated Teacher) are responsible for Looked After Children and ensure that appropriate staff have the information they need in relation to a child’s looked after legal status and contact arrangements with birth parents or those with parental responsibility.
-The Executive HeadteacherHead of School and the Inclusion Leader also have information about the child’s care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
+The Executive Headteacher, Head of School and the Inclusion Leader also have information about the child’s care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.

 The DT for Looked After Children has details of the child’s social worker and the name of the virtual school head in the authority that looks after the child.

-The Chair is the designated Governor for Looked After Children (CLA)
+The Chair is the designated Governor for Looked After Children (CLA).

 A separate policy sets out our systems and procedures in relation to CLA, which has been written with reference to the two statutory DfE guidance documents, ‘Designated Teacher for looked after and previously looked after children’ and ‘Promoting the education of looked after and previously looked after children’ released in February 2018.